Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Background

 \subsection{Disk-based vector search}

 The problem of scaling fast and accurate vector search to dataset sizes beyond what can fit in DRAM on a single node has been an active area of research for several years.
 Our work builds on DiskANN, which was the first SSD-optimized solution able to index billions of vectors while preserving performance competitive with an in-memory index \cite{jayaram_subramanya_diskann_2019}.
 The index is designed around a paradigm in which in-memory PQ data is used to guide beam search to select the best $W$ candidate nodes in the beam to explore and read its full embedding and neighbor ID list from disk.
 All $W$ SSD reads are then issued in parallel.
-DiskANN additionally introduces what is called a Vamana \cite{jayaram_subramanya_diskann_2019} search-graph construction, which seeks to minimize the number of hops in the graph needed for search to converge, and proposes an efficient algorithm for constructing such a graph over the points in the dataset.
-Data within the graph is clustered so that each point's unquantized vector and its neighborhood will fit within a 4KB disk sector.
-During beam-search, a highly compressed PQ representation of the dataset is kept in memory and used to decide which nodes to search next.
+DiskANN additionally introduces the Vamana \cite{jayaram_subramanya_diskann_2019} search-graph construction, which seeks to minimize the number of hops in the graph needed for search to converge, and proposes an efficient algorithm for constructing such a graph over the points in the dataset.
+Data within the graph is laid out so that each point's unquantized vector and neighborhood will fit within a 4KB disk sector.
+During beam search, a highly compressed PQ representation of the dataset is kept in memory and used to decide which nodes to search next.

 Additional prior work is reviewed in Section \ref{sec:unrelated}.